Hi-5 (Greek group): History

-In 2004, the band released their third studio album, which enjoyed great initial success.
-The lead single "Genithika Ksana" peaked at number one in the Greek singles chart, while also receiving heavy airplay.
+In 2004, the band released their third studio album.
+The lead single "Genithika Ksana" peaked at number one in the Greek singles chart.
 The album followed suit, debuting at number one, while going Gold.
 However, the success of this album was short-lived.
 Specifically, the band faced a backlash after a live performance during which they were booed.
 During the same live performance a part of the audience threw yogurt at Hi-5.
 This event was widely reported by the Greek media.
 The deteriorating popularity of the band following this event led to numerous fights between the band members, which led to their decisive breakup by the end of 2004.

 Furthermore, their song Lathos I Sosto was chosen to be played in the Billboard radio during the summer of 2003.
 Their third and last studio album, entitled Makria Apo Afti ti Gi, was released in June 2004.
 Hi-5 disbanded in February 2005, after a fight and the closing down of their record company, the Greek repertoire division of Warner Music Greece.
-All of the band's members, except Papacharalambous, who had returned to her homeland of Cyprus in order to finish her studies, pursued solo careers.
-Angelidou got the main role of the musical Saturday Night Fever, Psixrami worked in bars performing rock songs, Shaya worked in a nightclub and Stergiopoulou also worked in a nightclub alongside Greek singer Thanos Petrelis.
-Following the band's disband, Shaya had been featured in songs by multiple recording artists and has released her debut single as a solo singer in 2010.